Construction projects are a delicate balance. Time is money and margins are thin, so any project set back can have a serious snowball effect.

 When a developer sits atop a large construction project, they often have to manage the interests of everyone involved: property owners, prospective owners, commercial and/or residential lessees, and, of course, everyone providing labor and materials during the project itself.
 If just one of the contractors, subs, or suppliers goes unpaid and files a mechanics lien, the whole project could go up in smoke.

-But there are a few strategic steps a smart developer can take to prevent payment issues from ever happening in the first place.
+But there are a few strategic steps a smart developer can take to prevent payment disputes from ever happening in the first place.
 Read on to learn how.

 Payment Disputes Can Really Wreck a Development Project